 - Pour in the coconut milk, mix well and serve garnished with more fresh sage if desired.

 - Melt the butter (if using) in a large, deep skillet.
 Then sauté the shallots and garlic for 1 minute, stirring constantly.

 - Add the rice and mix well to coat with the butter and slightly toast the rice, for about 1 minute.
-Then pour in the wine and mix well.
+Then pour in the wine and the peas and mix well.
 Stir constantly until the wine is absorbed.
 This will take about 1 minute.

 - Now add your broth, 1 ladle or so at a time to the pan, mixing well each time and stirring often.
 Once each ladle of broth is absorbed, continue adding more until you've used up all your broth.
 This process should take around 15-20 minutes.

 - Now add the pumpkin puree and the coconut milk and mix well.
 Once creamy and combined, serve garnished with more fresh sage, if desired.